robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-11-ect-video.md

 _Person C, when checking, just to help, you have a list of possible errors on a piece of paper in front of you._

 _So, you have five minutes to complete this task so you need to work carefully and efficiently.
-I will come round to support and just check on how you're doing.
-You also need to speak in a low volume so that you're able to hear each other read the texts._
+I will come round to support and just check on how you’re doing.
+You also need to speak in a low volume so that you’re able to hear each other read the texts._

-_Let's just check that we know what we need to be doing.
+_Let’s just check that we know what we need to be doing.
 So, what topic are we practising in this group task?
 Tanya._

 _[Pupil gives correct response]_